danmanners/homelab-kube-cluster/readme.md

 # Dan Manners' Homelab

-> <strong>Notice - </strong> This repository is on hold for a little while I'm working on non-tech related things.
-I'm planning on being back early 2023 in full swing, working on more Kubernetes and cloud things in the homelab! 🙂
+> All of the readme's are in a state of flux at this moment.
+I'm working on refactoring much of the repository, but I'm happy to answer any questions in the [k8s@Home Discord server](https://discord.gg/k8s-at-home).
+Ping me at `danmanners@3077` with any questions!

 Current status: **BETA** (but is highly stable)